ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 After the loop is detected, and the specified handling routine is called, a new HANDLE$ LOOP= instruction may be issued and processing may continue.

-If no HANDLE$ is specified, Virtel will still set an instruction limit, equal to 32 times the number of instructions in the scenario.
+If no HANDLE$ is specified, VIRTEL will still set an instruction limit, equal to 32 times the number of instructions in the scenario.

 .. _#_V456UG_IF$: